NoomMiner/Duck-s-Bath-Defence/Deliverables/Deliverable_4.md

 # Learning/training

 # Deployment
 We are currently deploying our system by hosting our webGl unity game on an AWS EC2 server instance using the Amazon Linux platform.
+This kind of server allows us to do serverside scripting so that we can use PHP.
+The latest version of the game is built and then hosted on the server where it can then be accessed.

 The link to the website: https://ec2-18-117-249-64.us-east-2.compute.amazonaws.com/

 # Licensing